 Fischer et al. (2020) used a Dutch national database and local dispersion models based on 1x1 km maps to examine the effects of long-term exposure to particulate air pollution from different sources on natural mortality.
 They observed statistically significant associations withelemental carbon (EC), while the effects of secondary inorganic aerosol were less consistent.
 The associations of mortality with S, as long-range transported secondary inorganic aerosols indicator, were quite robust for the Dutch cohort included in our study.
 However, these results may not be directly comparable since according to Fischer et al. (2020) the spatial gradient of secondary inorganic aerosol in the Netherlands is small due to the slow formation of this pollutant after atmospheric chemical reactions.
 We did not assess the association of mortality with EC in the current study.
 Previous findings for the Dutch cohort within the ELAPSE project indicated robust associations of natural mortality with black carbon (BC), a comparable particulate element to EC (Brunekreef et al., 2021).

 The main strength of our study is the enhanced statistical power with the combination of results from six large administrative cohorts, with almost 27 million participants as well as the harmonized exposure assessment and analyses undertaken within ELAPSE.
 One limitation of our study is the inevitably differential covariate adjustment both at individual and area-level across cohorts.
 Further, no data on lifestyle variables such as smoking or BMI were available at the individual level for all cohorts which may result in residual confounding.
-Nevertheless, within ELAPSE, the Shin et al. (2014) method has been applied to adjust the administrative cohorts’ HR estimates on the association between PM2.5 and NO2 and mortality for missing data on BMI and smoking.
-These sensitivity analyses have supported the robustness of the administrative cohorts’ effect estimates to the missing individual lifestyle covariates (Brunekreef et al., 2021).
+Nevertheless, the comparability of the direction and magnitude of the estimates between the pooled (with individual level covariates) and the administrative cohort analysis’ results, strengthens our confidence in the administrative cohorts’ analysis.
+What is more, within ELAPSE we have applied an estimation correction method proposed by Shin et al. (2014) to correct for unmeasured confounding due to lack of smoking and BMI data for the association between PM2.5 or NO2 and mortality and found robust effect estimates to the missing individual lifestyle covariates (Brunekreef et al., 2021).
+There is no reason to expect that this conclusion would differ in the investigation of PM component presented in our paper.

 5. Conclusions

 Our findings indicate an association of natural mortality with long-term exposure to PM2.5 K, an indicator of biomass burning, and Si which mainly derives from crustal material.
+Source apportionment methods and examination of source-specific mortality effects may further enlighten and compliment the results of the present analysis, although in principle it addresses a different research question related to the toxicity of the air mixture rather than its most toxic component (Dominici et al., 2010).

 References